 If you haven’t been following this blog for long enough to know about our Hyperemesis Gravidarum (HG) journey, then you can catch up here.

 I’ve been wanting to write this post for a few days now but really wasn’t sure how to start.
-So let’s go straight in at the crux of the matter: TJ and I made a promise to ourselves last week that we will never put ourselves (and Little Man and our families) through another pregnancy.
+So let’s go straight in at the crux of the matter: Thea and I made a promise to ourselves last week that we will never put ourselves (and Little Man and our families) through another pregnancy.

 We’ve been going backwards and forwards between “never again” and “but we might want another child”.
 Okay, who am I kidding?
 I’ve always imagined having 2 or 3 children and the thought of stopping at one is a very hard one to get my head (and heart) around.
 But HG made our life such hell that even I began to believe the “never again” option…

 And so when that jealousy and anguish started to kick in when Little Man was just a few months old, when I realised I’d never get to experience the newborn stage again, never get to give birth again and cherish those first few hours with my baby, I lost my resolve.
 I began to believe that if we planned everything meticulously it might be possible.
 It certainly seemed preferable to that awful feeling in the pit of my stomach every time I heard of another friend having a baby or saw a random pregnant lady walking about town with a smile on her face.

 But the more we talked about it and the more I researched it the scarier the whole thing became.
 We realised that we would have to wait until Little Man was in full-time education (so almost 5 thanks to him being a September baby) and that we’d have to spend a good year prior to trying to conceive preparing ourselves and Little Man physically, mentally and emotionally.